Teddy Bridgewater: 2015 season

-Bridgewater threw for no touchdowns and an interception behind a struggling offensive line that allowed five sacks in the 20–3 loss at the San Francisco 49ers in Week 1.
+Bridgewater threw for 231 yards and an interception behind a struggling offensive line that allowed five sacks in the season-opening 20–3 road loss to the San Francisco 49ers.
 He threw only 18 times the next game, but completed 14 of those passes for 153 yards and threw his first touchdown pass of the year to tight end Kyle Rudolph in a 26–16 victory over the Lions in Minnesota's home opener.
-Bridgewater had some struggles in week three against the San Diego Chargers, going 13 of 24 for 121 yards and one interception but won the game 31–14 with a strong performance by the defense and running back Adrian Peterson.
-Bridgewater rebounded to go 27 of 41, 269 yards and a touchdown pass to Mike Wallace against Denver Broncos who had the number one ranked defense coming into the game.
-Minnesota still lost 23–20 as Bridgewater was sacked seven times.
+Bridgewater had some struggles the following week against the San Diego Chargers, going 13 of 24 for 121 yards and one interception but won the game 31–14 with a strong performance by the defense and running back Adrian Peterson.
+Bridgewater rebounded in Week 4, going 27-of-41 for 269 yards and a touchdown to Mike Wallace against the Denver Broncos who had the number one ranked defense coming into the game.
+Minnesota still lost on the road 23–20 as Bridgewater was sacked seven times.

-Coming off of a bye week, Bridgewater threw 31 times and completed 17 of them for 249 yards with another touchdown pass to Rudolph, but threw two interceptions in a sloppy 16–10 victory over the Kansas City Chiefs.
-Bridgewater then had arguably the best game of his career the next week against the Lions going 25-of-35 for 316 yards, two touchdowns, and no interceptions, including his first touchdown pass to rookie Stefon Diggs.
-That game was Bridgewater's fourth career 300+ yard passing game, and the second 300+ passing game of his career against the Lions.
-Bridgewater led his fourth career fourth-quarter comeback at the Bears despite having a below-average day going 17-of-30 for 187 yards, a touchdown, and an interception.
+Coming off of a bye week, Bridgewater threw for 249 yards and another touchdown pass to Rudolph, but threw two interceptions in a 16–10 victory over the Kansas City Chiefs.
+Bridgewater then had arguably the best game of his career the following week against the Lions going 25-of-35 for 316 yards, two touchdowns, and no interceptions, including his first touchdown pass to rookie Stefon Diggs.
+The 28–19 road victory was Bridgewater's fourth career 300+ yard passing game, and the second 300+ passing game of his career against the Lions.
+The following week against the Bears, Bridgewater led his fourth career fourth-quarter comeback despite having a below-average day going 17-of-30 for 187 yards, a touchdown, and an interception in the 23–20 road victory.

 Bridgewater went 13 of 21 for 144 yards and an interception while also rushing for a touchdown and two-point conversion against the St. Louis Rams before sustaining a blow to the head by the Rams' safety Lamarcus Joyner that caused Bridgewater to leave the game in the fourth quarter.
-Minnesota still managed to pull off a 21–18 victory in overtime against the Rams.
+Minnesota still managed to pull off a 21–18 overtime victory.
 At home against the Bears in Week 15, Bridgewater completed 17 of 20 pass attempts for 231 yards, four touchdowns, and a rushing touchdown during a 38–17 victory, giving him a career-high passer rating (154.4).
-In a fight for the NFC North Division Title in Week 17 against the Packers, Bridgewater connected only 52.6% of his passes for 99 yards and an interception.
+Two weeks later in a fight for the NFC North Division Title against the Packers, Bridgewater connected only 52.6% of his passes for 99 yards and an interception.
 Despite his career-lowest passer rating (45.7), the Vikings pulled off a 20–13 victory and won their first division title since 2009.